-The Market Vectors Russia (RSX) exchange- traded fund tumbled to the cheapest level versus the emerging- markets ETF since August as crude fell and OAO MegaFon (MFON) delayed its initial share sale on the first day of marketing.
+The Market Vectors Russia (RSX:US) exchange- traded fund tumbled to the cheapest level versus the emerging- markets ETF since August as crude fell and OAO MegaFon (MFON) delayed its initial share sale on the first day of marketing.

 MegaFon, Russia’s second-largest mobile provider, postponed its IPO campaign on Oct.
 22, saying it needed to amend the prospectus.
 The delay in the offer, which people familiar with the deal said valued the company as high as $11 billion, sparked speculation demand may have been below MegaFon’s expectations.
 Crude, which contributed about 50 percent of Russian government revenue last year, fell for a second week on concern inventories exceed slowing global energy demand.